BenColwell131/react-native-sortable-list/README.md

       toggleRowActive();
     }
   }}
-  delayPressOut={700} // Time from move or release till pressout is called -> need some delay for moving to update
+  delayPressOut={700} // Time from move or release till pressout is called.
 >
 ```